microsoft/CCF/tla/README.md

 ### A note on TLC performance

 TLC works best if it can utilize all system resources.
-For this, consider using the TLC options `-workers auto` to use all cores and the Java VM options `-Xms435G -Xmx435G` to enforce a specific RAM usage (435GB in this case as provided by the 128 core HBv3 VM).
+For this, the `tlc.sh` script already uses the `-workers auto` option to use all cores.
+However, depending on ypur configuration, you may want to allocate more memory to the Java VM. you can do this by modifying the script and changing the values of `-Xms2G -Xmx2G` to enforce the specific RAM usage that you need (2GB in this case).
+Note that it is useful to fix both minimum and maximum value to increase performance.

 During development, it helps to use simulation mode which performs a depth-first search of the search tree (instead of the default breadth first that is very slow).
 Turn on the simulation mode with `-simulate -depth 100000` (using a very large number as a maximum depth).
 Note that this mode never completes (but will find errors in minutes instead of hours).